SoSly/Silence-in-the-Sound/skills/charm.md

 <span class="fate-font big">C</span> **Create an Advantage:** Use Charm to establish a positive mood on a target or in a scene or to get someone to confide in you out of a genuine sense of trust.
 You could pep talk someone into having `Elevated Confidence`, or stir a crowd into a `Joyful Fervor`, or simply make someone `Talkative` or `Helpful`.

-<span class="fate-font big">A</span> **Attack:** Use Charm to wear down someone's resolve through positive social pressure.
-This could involve swaying an audience against them, making them want to please you to their own detriment, or using your likeability to extract information they'd rather not share.
+<span class="fate-font big">A</span> **Attack:** Charm doesn't cause harm, so you don't use it for attacks.

-<span class="fate-font big">D</span> **Defend:** Use Charm to deflect social attacks by maintaining a likeable demeanor.
-This can defend against intimidation attempts, discrediting efforts, or attempts to read your true intentions when you're trying to keep them hidden behind a genuinely charming facade.
+<span class="fate-font big">D</span> **Defend:** Charm defends against any skill used to damage your reputation, sour a mood you've created, or make you look bad in front of other people.
+It does not, however, defend against mental attacks.
+That requires [Resolve](/skills/resolve)

 ### Charm Stunts
 - **Best Foot Forward.** Twice per session, you may upgrade a boost you receive with Charm into a full situation aspect with a free invocation.